grover66/kidtimer/README.md

 3) added the ability to provide a file that can provide more time.
 My daughter comes to me and I issue her a key that she then uses by issuing a: touch /tmp/key to get more time...
 When kidtimer see's that file, it will issue a 'reset' and provide her another session.

-The key can be created with the generate_key.sh command located in sbin
+The key can be created with command
+...
+generate_key.sh
+...

 Please notify me should you find bugs as the original author is not responsible for my errors.
 I have left or not fixed some of the code as it currently isn't used by us .. ie. kidtimer check is all we do.

------------ Original text below from grover66.
+# Original text below from grover66.

 I have been looking for a solution to this for a long time.
 I have two kids and wish to restrict their time on the computers.
 Since nothing else seems to work out there, I decided to write my own.
 I call it kidtimer.
 Very original, I know. :)